jonifreeman/ajatusasana.fi/en/index.markdown

 For more information, see the weekly yoga class schedule, possibilities for individual coaching sessions & home yoga programmes, and the 3-hour mini retreats.
-A yoga class is given in English every Thursday from 6.30 to 8.00 pm.

 Curious?
 I will gladly tell you more!